Recording audio with the Raspberry Pi opens up a wide variety of audio-based applications like voice recognition, voice control, and security systems.

 Finally, we can start recording audio by entering the following command:

 --duration=60 sets the duration of the recording in seconds.
 In this case the Raspberry Pi will record audio for 60 seconds.
 The recorded audio will be saved to the file “test.wav”.

 The following output should appear:

 Sometimes the volume of the recording will be low.
 In these cases, Alsamixer can helps us manage the microphone volume with a simple interface.

 To open Alsamixer, type the following into the Raspberry Pi terminal:

 Now, you have to switch to the correct audio device by pressing F6:

 In my case, the correct sound card is the one marked as bcm2835 ALSA:

-Use up / down arrow keys to regulate at your choice.
+Now you can use the up and down arrow keys to change the volume of the microphone as needed.
 Press ESC to save and exit.

 Hope this has helped you figure out how to record audio on the Raspberry Pi!
 Leave a comment below if you have questions about anything.